willstMSFT/microsoft-365-docs/microsoft-365/commerce/licenses/downloads-faq1.md

 Volume Licensing Services can help you navigate the VL experience in Microsoft 365 admin center, and confirm the availability of specific download files in the VL catalog.

-Submit a case via Microsoft 365 admin center > **Help & Support** or, if you're unable to access the admin center, see [Contacting volume licensing support](/licensing/contact-us).
+Submit a case in the admin center by going to <a href="https://go.microsoft.com/fwlink/p/?linkid=2166757" target="_blank">Help & Support</a>.
+If you're unable to access the admin center, see [Contacting volume licensing support](/licensing/contact-us).

-> [!NOTE]
+> [!TIP]
-> Creating your support case online before your phone support is faster, as your contact information is captured upfront and you immediately receive a case number to give to our support team when you call.
+> Creating your support case online before your phone support is faster, because your contact information is captured upfront and you immediately receive a case number to give to our support team when you call.

 ## Related content